anycable/docs.anycable.io/docs/deployment/fly.md

 Now you can run `fly deploy` to deploy your AnyCable-Go server.

-## Linking Rails and anycable-go apps
+## Linking Rails and AnyCable-Go apps

 Finally, we need to _connect_ both parts to each other.